Getting referral business should be top priority.

 According to CSO Insights, “Only slightly more than half of sales representatives (53%) are meeting or exceeding their quotas according to our recent (2018) World-Class Sales Practices Study.
 While this is concerning in its own right, even more concerning is that this is the fifth straight year of decline.
 Compare this to other functions … If a 50/50 success rate were present in any other department, the reaction would be swift and definitive.”

 You know who doesn’t have to worry about reps making quota?
-Organizations that have a disciplined, proactive referral system to ensure sales reps are asking for referrals every single day.
+Organizations that have a proactive referral system to ensure sales reps know how to generate referrals, and that they are asking for referrals every single day.

 Stop frantically chasing the next bright shiny object.
 Technology can help you automate your sales process, but it doesn’t close deals.
 People do.
-Take a step back from the digital delirium and wake up to the fact that there’s a different option to drive revenue.
-Make time to take a deep dive into getting referral business, because those are the only sales prospecting techniques that:
+Take a step back from the digital delirium and wake up to the fact that there’s a different option to drive revenue—asking for referrals.

-- Get reps meetings in one call (compared to nearly a dozen touches for cold calls)
+- Get reps meetings in one call (compared to more than eight touches for cold prospects)

 - Give your team the inside scoop (so you ace out your competition)